ljunggren/boozang-docs/README.md

 CSV data allows you to handle a large collection of Objects and copy data from software such as Excel.
 Simply create a name for the collection, such as inventory items.
 Start by adding the field names as headings separated by tab-spaces.
 When you are done defining the data hit Enter and fill out the values tab-separated.
 Pro-tip: You can copy a whole table from Excel simply by using copy-paste.

-Tips: CSV data can be used to drive data loops.
+*Tip: CSV data can be used to drive data loops.*

 **File data**